2016rshah/blog/posts/12-books-12-months-2023.md

 The last chapters got into speculative fiction territory, which I didn't love.
 It feels a bit cringe, in the way that sci-fi sometimes can.

-I really like the short story *Safari*, which I later learned was published indpendently before the book was written around it.
+I really like the short story *Safari*, which I later learned was published independently before the book was written around it.
 I also liked *X's and O's*.
 My favorite story was probably *Great Rock and Roll Pauses*.
 I thought that story would be gimicky because it is presented as a series of powerpoint slides rather than as prose, but it was actually very well done; yet another demonstration of the *A Room of One's Own* thesis that we will be lucky to experience all the innovation women authors will continue bringing to genres as they are given the space to write.

 ### *I Do Everything I'm Told* by Megan Fernandes (October Bonus Round!)